Fri 21 Sep 18

 The International Aerosol Research Assembly has awarded Professor Ian Colbeck with the International Aerosol Fellow Award for his outstanding contributions to aerosol science.

-Professor Colbeck, from our School of Biological Sciences, won the award for his role within the aerosol field nationally and internationally as well as for the fundamental research he conducted on the significance of poor indoor air quality in developing countries.
+Professor Colbeck, from our School of Life Sciences (formerly School of Biological Sciences), won the award for his role within the aerosol field nationally and internationally as well as for the fundamental research he conducted on the significance of poor indoor air quality in developing countries.

 "It’s a great honour to receive this award particularly given the previous recipients,” said Professor Colbeck.
 “However, it wouldn’t have been possible without the input from all my research students and collaborators at Essex."